Mainstreet Bank Limited

 Mainstreet Bank Limited (MBL), also referred to as Mainstreet Bank, was a commercial bank in Nigeria.
 It was acquired by Skye Bank Plc in 2014.

 Overview

 Mainstreet Microfinance Bank is a large financial services provider in Nigeria.
 Mainstreet Bank Limited assumed the assets and liabilities of Afribank Plc., which had an epochal beginning as one of the big four banks in Nigeria, on 20 October 1959.

-The bank has been an active player in the Nigerian interbank market and has leveraged the legacy bank's over 51 years of experience and goodwill in the financial services sector to become a distinguished commercial bank that contributes to national economic development.
+The bank has been an active player in the Nigerian interbank market and has become a distinguished commercial bank in the country.